Team Management Skills

 Building Trust and Encouraging Openness

 1. Regular Check-Ins: You should hold one-on-one meetings with your team regularly.
-It allows for the private address of each person’s concerns and feedback with tremendous success.
+This allows for the private address of each person’s concerns and feedback and is tremendously successful.

 2. Transparent Communication: Communicate your objectives, challenges, and performance to the team.
 This keeps knowledge in one place and helps everyone understand the concepts that aren’t always clear.